-The sector and key stakeholders need a service specific; publicly available; quality assured; real-time and web-based interactive single national repository (similar to the LGA Knowledge Hub - see https://khub.net/web) together with user friendly and free to use analytical and investigative tools.
-It should be independent of any individual stakeholder and constructed on an 'observatory' model.
+The sector and key stakeholders need a service specific; publicly available; quality assured; real-time and web-based interactive and independent single national repository (similar to the LGA Knowledge Hub - see https://khub.net/web) together with user friendly and free to use analytical and investigative tools.
+It should be independent of any individual stakeholder and constructed on the basis an 'observatory' model.
+The potential independent college for Fire and Rescue is a potential host.

-Robust comparative data and information particularly on financial and service performance, together with identification of innovation and good or notable practice (both domestic and international) is essential to continuous improvement in public services and creative collaboration between members of the Fire and Rescue Services Community of Interest.
+Robust comparative data and information particularly on financial and service performance, together with identification of innovation and good or notable practice (both domestic and international) is essential to continuous improvement in public services and creative collaborations between members of the Fire and Rescue Services Community of Interest.